• Skip to primary navigation

 Tu-Endie-Wei State ParkPoint Pleasant

 At the junction of the Ohio and Kanawha Rivers stands this monument which commemorates the frontiersmen who fought and died at the Battle of Point Pleasant.
-This battle was fought with Chief Cornstalk on October 10, 1774, and is recognized as the decisive engagement in a proactive series of Indian wars.
 The name "Tu-Endie-Wei" is a Wyandotte word meaning "point between two waters."

 Tu-Endie-Wei State Park website